Topic Entity Framework

 You can have deep expertise and still be invisible to AI if that expertise isn’t structured in a way AI systems can understand.
 This is where a lot of brands run into problems — great content, terrible signal quality.

 Structure is about making your expertise legible.
 That means your information architecture should make clear relationships between topics.
 Your schema markup should tell AI systems who you are, what you do, and what you’re associated with.
-Your content should be organized in a way that AI can confidently extract and cite.

 The question isn’t whether your content is good.
 It’s whether AI can understand it well enough to use it.